 There is considerable community concern about the effects and impact of methamphetamine use in Western Australia (WA).
 According to the Australian National Drug Strategy Household Survey, in 2016 methamphetamine became the drug of most serious concern to the general community, overtaking alcohol and more than doubling the level of concern in 2013 (16.1% to 40%).

-The Australian Criminal Intelligence Commission’s third report of the National Wastewater Drug Monitoring Program (December 2018), reveals that Western Australia has some of the highest methamphetamine consumption levels across the country.
+The Australian Criminal Intelligence Commission’s sixth report of the National Wastewater Drug Monitoring Program (February 2019), reveals that Western Australia continues to have the highest methamphetamine consumption levels across the country.

 The role of the Methamphetamine Action Plan Taskforce